 Contains the details of a plan node of the query plan.
 This element can contain zero or many child elements of the same type (node elements).

 This element contains one or more attributes, given that they are not null.
-The possible attributes and their meanings are as follows.
+The possible attributes and their meanings are shown in the following table.